Vaiden and the War

 Twenty-seventh, Twenty-eighth; First, Eighth and Twenty-third Louisiana heavy

-brigade was brought back from Warrenton; the defenses at Snyder's Mill and the
+brought back from Warrenton; the defenses at Snyder's Mill and the line of

 transported were sent to Vicksburg.